AfriwanAhda/AfriwanLib/README.md

 # How to use
-First step add AfriwanLib on your Podfile
+First step, add AfriwanLib on your Podfile
 ```groovy
 pod 'AfriwanLib'
 ```